-Jesse Ellis, Operations Director
+Jesse Ellis, Operations and Program Director

 Jesse is currently the Operations Director at KCPW.
 This Louisiana native moved west to attend the Conservatory of Recording Arts and Sciences in Tempe, AZ.
 After graduation, he took a position in a high-end recording studio in Los Angeles and has been recording in and out of the studio ever since then.
 Now that Jesse has moved to Salt Lake, in addition to KCPW, he has been working with several local bands, as well as playing in a few.
 Jesse has been with KCPW since 2007.